Desecheo National Wildlife Refuge

-Conservation and Restoration
+Conservation and restoration

-Before the introduction of invasive rats, the island hosted large colonies of breeding seabirds, including the largest Brown Booby colony in the Caribbean region and an important Red-footed Booby colony.
-But, due to the destruction of native vegetation and predation on eggs and chicks by invasive rats and Rhesus macaques, seabirds nesting was reduced significantly on Desecheo and many plants and animals were threatened.
+Before the introduction of invasive rats, the island hosted large colonies of breeding seabirds, including the largest brown booby colony in the Caribbean region and an important red-footed booby colony.
+But, due to the destruction of native vegetation and predation on eggs and chicks by invasive rats and rhesus macaques, seabirds nesting was reduced significantly on Desecheo and many plants and animals were threatened.

-In response to this threat, the US Fish and Wildlife Service (USFWS), Island Conservation, and other key partners, including the US Department of Agriculture, Puerto Rico Department of Natural and Environmental Resources (PR-DNER), Bell Laboratories, and Tomcat, eradicated the invasive vertebrates providing significant benefits for seabirds, the island’s endemic lizards, three endemic arachnids, the federally Threatened Higo Chumbo cactus and native plants.
+In response to this threat, the United States Fish and Wildlife Service (USFWS), Island Conservation, and other key partners, including the United States Department of Agriculture (USDA), the Puerto Rico Department of Natural and Environmental Resources (DNER), Bell Laboratories, and Tomcat, eradicated the invasive vertebrates providing significant benefits for seabirds, the island’s endemic lizards, three endemic arachnids, the federally threatened higo chumbo cactus and other native plants.
 In July 2017, one year after the final phase of this ambitious operation, conservation biologists confirmed that these predators are absent from the island, and the operation was declared a success.
 This project, the largest conservation operation of its kind to date in the region, aims to return the island to its former status as the most important seabird colony in the region.

-In February 2018, USFWS, Island Conservation and Effective Environmental Restoration Inc (EER) with support from the National Fish and Wildlife Foundation and the National Geographic Society initiated a seabird social attraction project to encourage Bridled Terns, Brown Noddies, and Sargasso Shearwaters to nest on the island.
+In February 2018, USFWS, Island Conservation and Effective Environmental Restoration Inc (EER) with support from the National Fish and Wildlife Foundation and the National Geographic Society initiated a seabird social attraction project to encourage bridled terns, brown noddies, and Sargasso shearwaters to nest on the island.
 The teams established seabird colonies using decoy, mirrors, and sound systems playing recorded bird calls to make it appear as if the birds were already on the island in an attempt to revive the once-thriving seabird colony.